#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 Bullet points vs. paragraphs

 Never list your accomplishments in paragraph format — always use bullet points.
-If you feel like a particular role needs a little more context than bullet points can provide, consider including a short 1-2 sentence blurb underneath the job title.
-You can use this to describe the job or company in a little more detail or to highlight the top skills and accomplishments you want recruiters to focus on.
+If you feel like a particular role needs more context than bullet points can provide, consider including a short 1-2 sentence blurb underneath the job title.
+You can use this to describe the job or company in more detail or highlight the top skills and accomplishments you want recruiters to focus on.

 Including a short blurb above your bullet points can help provide additional information and avoid watering down the impact of your accomplishments with unnecessary information.